 Neptune Beach Oregon Rockhounding Beach Rock Collection

 Neptune Beach Rockhounding

-As Neptune Beach is within a marine reserve, only surface collecting is permitted.
-Digging and the use of tools are strictly prohibited, although a beach scoop is acceptable.
-A permit is required to collect vertebrate fossils.
+Because Neptune Beach is within a marine reserve, only surface collecting is allowed.
+Digging and the use of tools are prohibited, except for a beach scoop, which is generally acceptable.

+Neptune Beach Oregon Rockhounding Beach Rock Collection